ysyk2021/managing-remote-teams-a-guide-to-building-and-leading-successful-virtual-teams/src/chapter-1-1.md

-# Defining Remote Teams and Their Importance in the Modern Workplace

 In the book "Managing Remote Teams: A Guide to Building and Leading Successful Virtual Teams," this chapter focuses on defining remote teams and highlighting their importance in the modern workplace.
 With the rise of technology and globalization, remote teams have become increasingly prevalent, offering unique advantages and challenges.
 This chapter explores the concept of remote teams, their characteristics, and the benefits they bring to organizations in today's work environment.